 EU General Data Protection Regulation (GDPR) and you!

 You may have heard whispers of a change to the Irish Data Protection Acts recently in the Irish Media.
 However, it switched off before you could figure out what it is all about.
 We have taken out the legal jargon and simplified the key points for you:

 What is the GDPR?

 The General Data Protection Regulation (GDPR) is a new piece of legislation which will become law in Ireland and all EU member states.
 It will replace our current Irish Data Protection Regulations.
 Its aim is to provide one set of Data Protection Regulations for all 28 EU member states.
 This is opposed to 28 different sets of rules across the European Union.

 When will the GDPR come into force?

-The GDPR will come into effect across Europe on the 25th of May 2018
+The GDPR will come into effect across Europe on the 25th May 2018

 What are the major changes?

 The new regulations will give you, the consumer greater control over how your personal data is handled.
 It has the aim of helping to improve digital trust in the European Economy.

 Why is it relevant to me?

-The GDPR aims to protect your data and the way it is used by companies or people that have access to it.
+The GDPR services aim is to protect your data and the way it is used by companies or people that have access to it.
 The main changes are: